deaamanager/Instagram-python-multi-Automat-python/README.md

 - Make sure to use this script responsibly and in compliance with Instagram's terms of service.
 - Be cautious when performing automated actions to avoid any potential account restrictions or bans.

-### License:

-This project is licensed under the MIT License.
-Feel free to contribute, open issues, and submit pull requests if you have any improvements or suggestions.